-- 1. Turn OFF gas supply to all appliances other than furnace and start furnace. - 2.
+- 1. Turn OFF gas supply to all appliances other than furnace and start furnace.
+Use jumper wire on R to W. - 2.
 Time how many seconds it takes the smallest dial on the gas meter to make one complete revolution.

-Note: If meter uses a 2 cubic foot dial, divide results (seconds) by
+Note: If meter uses a 2 cubic foot dial, divide results (seconds) by two.